Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Introduction

-To have a closer look at the calibration of model confidence, we propose two novel metrics for evaluating calibration: \textbf{1)}~\textit{Inverse Pair Ratio}~(IPR), which is the proportion of inverse pairs in the Reliability Diagram.
+To have a closer look at the calibration of model confidence, we propose two novel metrics for evaluating and observation: \textbf{1)}~\textit{\textbf{I}nverse \textbf{P}air \textbf{R}atio}~(IPR), which is the proportion of inverse pairs in the Reliability Diagram.
 This metric could reflect whether the model is well-calibrated from the perspective of the monotonicity of the Reliability Diagram.
-If the reliability diagram is monotonic, it indicates that the average accuracy of low-confidence answers is always lower than that of high-confidence answers. \textbf{2)}~\textit{Confidence Evenness}~(CE) refers to the uniformity of the density of each bar in the reliability diagram.
-Our experimental results indicate that, even within the same dataset, there is a significant difference in the confidence of the answers provided by language models for different questions.
-This suggests that, after calibration, we could filter out some answers with low confidence to enhance the credibility of the model-generated answers.
+If the reliability diagram is monotonic, it indicates that the average accuracy of low-confidence answers is always lower than that of high-confidence answers. \textbf{2)} As shown in Table~\ref{table: whyCE}, we find that as the number of model parameters increases, language models still tend to consistently express uncertainty within certain fixed ranges.
+Thus, we design the~\textit{\textbf{C}onfidence \textbf{E}venness}~(CE) to observe to the uniformity of the density of each bar in the reliability diagram.
+Our experimental results indicate that, after calibration, even within the same dataset, there is a significant difference in the confidence of the answers provided by language models for different questions.
 We summarize our main contributions as follows: \begin{enumerate}[label={\arabic*)}, leftmargin=*] \item Our proposed method could be viewed as a strong baseline for eliciting model confidence, where answer set is known.
 And the calibrated confidence could be viewed as a soft label. \item We propose two new metrics, $\mathrm{IPR}$ and $\mathrm{CE}$, to evaluate the calibration of LM's confidence. \item We conduct a detailed discussion of a research question: ``\textit{What kind of Confidence is Truly Well-Calibrated?}'', and we hope our discussion can bring some insights to the community. \end{enumerate}